opendata-heilbronn/RGB-LED-control/README.md

 - Raspberry Pi running some sort of (e.g.) nodeJS script running a webserver (for controlling the LEDs) and MQTT to coordinate the ESP8266 controllers
 - ESP8266 running a simple™ MQTT client which receives the control signals and uses them to control the LED strip(s)

+Compatible with both ArduinoIDE and PlatformIO.
+The necessary libraries are included in the sketches and don't need to be installed externally.
+(Except ESP8266 for ArduinoIDE)